 New requirements - effective fall 2016 - can be completed in just over a year at a rate of two courses per semester and include the following:

 Studio Courses (4)

 - Introduction to Oil Painting (formerly Beginning Oil Painting)

 - Painting Studio: Multi-level

-- Art History at the AIC: Ancient to Pre-Modern
+- Art Survey @ the AIC: Ancient to Premodern

-- Art History at the AIC: Impressionism & Post Impressionism
+- Art Survey @ the AIC: Impressionism and Post-Impressionism

-- Art History at the AIC: Modernism and Beyond
+- Art Survey @ the AIC: Modernism and Beyond

 Reflecting the degree program's interdisciplinary approach to an art and design education, all Adult Continuing Education courses are eligible electives for all certificate programs.